Understanding the Learning Dynamics of Alignment with Human Feedback: Related Works

 \section{Related Works}

 \paragraph{Alignment of LLM.} Aligning large models according to human preferences or values is an important step in ensuring models behave in safe rather than hazardous ways \cite{ji2023ai, casper2023open, hendrycks2021unsolved, leike2018scalable}.
 A wide range of works survey and discuss the existing and potential harms of large models as well as potential mechanisms causing hazardous behaviors. \cite{park2023ai, carroll2023characterizing, perez2022discovering, sharma2023towards, bang2023multitask, hubinger2019risks, berglund2023taken, ngo2022alignment, shevlane2023model, shah2022goal, pan2022effects}.
-One widely used method for aligning models with human preferences is RLHF \citep{christiano2017deep, ziegler2019fine, stiennon2020learning, lee2021pebble, ouyang2022training, bai2022training, nakano2022webgpt, glaese2022improving, snell2023offline} and has led to the development of many different variations. {For example, \citet{liu2023chain} fine-tune the model using prompts that encompass both desirable and undesirable answers. \citet{rafailov2023direct}, on the other hand, take a distinctive route by modeling the language model as a Bradley-Terry model, bypassing the need for conventional reward modeling. \citet{yuan2023rrhf, song2023preference} introduce frameworks that are designed to rank multiple responses, adding to the spectrum of alignment methods. \citet{dong2023raft} introduce an approach in which rewards are harnessed to curate suitable training sets for the fine-tuning of language models.} Other modifications include the use of model-generated feedback \citep{bai2022constitutional, lee2023rlaif} and the use of different objectives or modeling assumptions \citep{munos2023nash, hejna2023contrastive, dai2023safe}.
+One widely used method for aligning models with human preferences is RLHF \citep{christiano2017deep, ziegler2019fine, stiennon2020learning, lee2021pebble, ouyang2022training, bai2022training, nakano2022webgpt, glaese2022improving, snell2023offline} and has led to the development of many different variations. {For example, \citet{liu2023chain} fine-tune the model using prompts that encompass both desirable and undesirable answers. \citet{rafailov2023direct}, on the other hand, take a distinctive route by modeling the language model as a Bradley-Terry model, bypassing the need for conventional reward modeling. \citet{yuan2023rrhf, song2023preference} introduce frameworks that are designed to rank multiple responses, adding to the spectrum of alignment methods. \citet{dong2023raft} introduce an approach in which rewards are harnessed to curate suitable training sets for the fine-tuning of language models.} \citet{khanov2024alignment} propose a decoding-time approach to alignment, which employs a reward mechanism that directly guides the text generation process of a language model thus bypassing the expensive RL training.
+Other modifications include the use of model-generated feedback \citep{bai2022constitutional, lee2023rlaif} and the use of different objectives or modeling assumptions \citep{munos2023nash, hejna2023contrastive, dai2023safe}.

 \paragraph{Theoretical Analysis of Alignment.} Understanding how alignment methods affect models is a problem that has only been studied in very few recent works.
 In particular, \citet{wolf2023fundamental} introduce a theoretical framework that demonstrates a key limitation of alignment that any behavior with a positive probability can be triggered through prompting. \citet{azar2023general} analyze the asymptotics of DPO and a variation called IPO and finds that DPO can lead to overfitting. \citet{wang2023rlhf} proves that RLHF can be solved with standard RL techniques and algorithms.
 Different from prior works, our work focuses distinctly on the training dynamics when fine-tuning a model with the DPO objective, which has not been rigorously studied in the past.
 Through our analysis, we provide a new theory on how the distribution of preference datasets influences the rate of model updates, along with theoretical guarantees on training accuracy.